Published February 1st, 2021

 Here are 5 tips a manager, supervisor or HR professional can use to conduct an effective performance appraisal:

-iAuditor is the world’s #1 digital form application and can help streamline your performance appraisal process.
+iAuditor by SafetyCulture is the world’s #1 digital form application and can help streamline your performance appraisal process.
 Conduct performance appraisals using your phone or tablet, keep important notes, and assign follow-up actions in real-time.
 Generate reports instantly on your hand-held device and easily access them online.
 Get rid of paperwork so you can focus on conducting effective performance appraisals.

 To get you started, we have created these free performance appraisal forms you can download, use, and customize for your purpose.